kannans89/RustRepo/20_Modules/20_Modules.md

             }

 ```

 The above code defines a function play() that accepts a parameter and prints it to the console.

-### Step 5: Build the library crate using the **cargo build** command to make verify if the library crate is structured propertly.Make sure you should be at root of project ,i.e. the movie-app folder.
+### Step 5: Build the library crate

+Build app using the **cargo build** command to make verify if the library crate is structured propertly.Make sure you should be at root of project ,i.e. the movie-app folder.
 The following message will be displayed in the terminal if the build succeeds.

 ```rust
 D:\Rust\movie-lib> cargo build